 Rising Waters: Helping Hudson River Communities Adapt to Climate Change

-The Nature Conservancy’s New York chapter launched the Rising Waters project to assess the vulnerability of Hudson River Valley communities to sea level rise and climate change.
+The Nature Conservancy’s Eastern New York chapter conducted the Rising Waters project to assess the vulnerability of Hudson River Valley communities to sea level rise and other climate change impacts.
 Using a multi-stakeholder scenario planning process, key recommendations on potential mitigation and adaptation strategies were developed to assist local communities prepare for the effects of global climate change.

 - Procrastination, in which little action is taken to prepare for climate change and extreme weather events cause severe damage.